-|The flat-topped, glacier-covered Roundtop volcano is the easternmost and lowest of an E-W-trending line of volcanoes on eastern Unimak Island.
-Roundtop lies 13 km SW of the village of False Pass.
-The snow and ice-covered edifice fills much of a 3-km-wide caldera that formed during the early Holocene.
-The caldera-forming eruption produced pyroclastic flows and a rhyolitic tephra layer that is widespread throughout the southwestern end of the Alaska Peninsula.
-A group of lava domes was constructed south of Roundtop volcano.
+|The flat-topped, glacier-covered Roundtop volcano, rising to the west beyond buildings of the village of False Pass, is the easternmost and lowest of an E-W-trending line of volcanoes on Unimak Island.
+Roundtop has produced Holocene pyroclastic flows, and a group of lava domes was constructed south of the volcano.
 No historical eruptions are known from the 1871-m-high stratovolcano.
 In the 1930s warm springs were found on its slopes.

 Photo by Game McGimsey, 1998 (Alaska Volcano Observatory, U.S. Geological Survey).

 There are no samples for Roundtop in the Smithsonian's NMNH Department of Mineral Sciences Rock and Ore collection.